 However, over the 18-month study period, Insite reported over 300 overdoses at their site but no deaths.

-A 2017 clinical study focused on the success of supervised consumption sites from the University of Alberta also found that these sites decrease the amount of ambulance calls for treating overdoses by 67%.
+A 2017 clinical study focused on the success of supervised consumption sites from the University of Alberta also found that these sites decreased the amount of ambulance calls for treating overdoses by 67%.

 So, are safe consumption sites successful?
 Well, it depends on how you define success:

-• If the goal of the supervised consumption site is to decrease the the amount of ambulance calls for treating overdoses, then this would be a success
+- If the goal of the supervised consumption site is to decrease the number of ambulance calls for treating overdoses, then this would be a success

-• If the goal of the supervised consumption site it to lower the rate of drug use in general, then this may not be a success
+- If the goal of the supervised consumption site is to lower the rate of drug use in general, then this may not be a success

 Are supervised consumption sites legal in Canada?